 • • •

-2. The rarest orchid is the ghost orchid (unfortunately, the eponymous blood orchid of Anacondas: The Hunt for the Blood Orchid is as fake as Jon Voight’s accent in the original Anaconda).
-The ghost orchid is cool because it has an extremely long nectar spur, and only one insect—the giant sphinx moth—has a proboscis long enough to pollinate it (the giant sphinx moth is both giant and sphinx-like, by which I mean it is full of mystery, by which I mean its wikipedia entry is only like 100 words long).
+2. The rarest orchid is the ghost orchid (the eponymous blood orchid of Anacondas: The Hunt for the Blood Orchid is as fake as Jon Voight’s accent in the original Anaconda).
+The ghost orchid is cool because it has an extremely long nectar spur, and only one insect—the giant sphinx moth—has a proboscis long enough to pollinate it.
+The giant sphinx moth is both giant and sphinx-like, by which I mean it is full of mystery, by which I mean its wikipedia entry is only like 100 words long.

 I want to talk about another flower, though: Rafflesia are the single largest flowers in the world, with petals that can be up to three feet across and weight up to 20 pounds.
 They also—and here’s a thing I did not know existed—are parasitic: they attach to a host vine by means of something called an absorption organ, and have no stems, leaves, or roots.
 And as if a giant parasite flower was not unsettling enough, they also emit the strong scent of decaying flesh and are sometimes referred to as the “corpse flower” or “meat flower” (note this is not the same corpse flower that only blooms every ten years and is sometimes in the news; it’s a totally different corpse flower).

 The flowers are named for Thomas Stamford Raffles, “idealistic entrepreneur, a romantic imperialist, and passionately anti-slavery”, and nominal “founder” of Singapore.
 Raffles was heading an expedition in the rainforests of Sumatra in 1818 when the flower was discovered.
-Now, all indications are that it was dubbed Rafflesia as an honorarium, but I hope someone was secretly acting out a vendetta, like “that motherfucker Raffles slept with my wife, I’m naming the corpse flower after him,” or “we named the parasitic death flower after you, colonialist scum.”
+All indications are that it was dubbed Rafflesia as an honorarium, but given that it’s a death-scented parasitic corpse flower, perhaps it was an insult.

 • • •